Kiranramesh135/sharafdg-ui-automation/README.md

 ## Test Report

-- Test report will be present under sharafdg-ui-automation/target/surefire-reports/emailable-report.html
+- Test report will be present in sharafdg-ui-automation/target/surefire-reports/emailable-report.html
 - Open this report in a browser like chrome